eduardofischermath/homemade_financial_instruments/ISSUES.md

 Define and improve on project structure on all languages.

-Currently there are Python, C++ and Common Lisp concurrent code versions, some more advanced than others, each on their own folders.
+Currently there are Python, C++, Java and Common Lisp concurrent code versions, some more advanced than others (in special Python), each on their own folders.
 In the future there could be ways to install the source code, or to make the different languages interact.

 In Python the code is object-oriented, with abstract (or pseudo-abstract) classes for Assets, Worlds and Unifications, plus subclasses, always